MoscatelliMarco/medusa-plugin-blogger/README.md

 # API endpoints

 The max size of the body that an endpoint can receive is `10000000B` which is the equivalent to `10MB`, enough to store tens of academic papers inside an article object.
-This is enought to store approximately **1.600.000 words** In case you go over this threshold with your article, you will not be able to save it.
+This is enough to store approximately **1.600.000 words** In case you go over this threshold with your article, you will not be able to save it.

 ## Store endpoints